 Expunging your Texas criminal record is the first step toward a brighter future.

 A criminal record can prevent you from taking advantage of job opportunities, prevent you from finding housing, and may even prevent you from traveling abroad.
-What many people are unaware of is even an arrest in Texas means a life-long record unless you take action to have your record sealed or expunged.
+What many people are unaware of is even an arrest without a conviction/finding of guilt means a life-long record unless you take action to have your record sealed or expunged.
 San Antonio expungement lawyer Eric Ramos can help.